Waldheim (Scarborough): Waldheim manor

 When compared to other local wealthy landowners in the Briarcliff Manor-Scarborough area, James Speyer conducted Waldheim in a more "aristocratic European manner".
 One example of this is that he had a footman positioned behind every chair of each of his guests at his dinner table.

-Despite the absence of both display and decoration, which suggested a house of "severe simplicity," the house was still apparently "luxuriously furnished, and every apartment is decorated in perfect taste."
-As far as the rooms of the house were concerned, the entrance hall of the house was the main apartment, which was completed with lounges, fireplace, easy chairs, and comfortable corners, which implied perhaps that James Speyer combined the functions of the old-fashioned sitting room and drawing room.
-Located to the right of the front hallway was the library, which had a view over the lawn, and was furnished in olive green; and its books on its shelves appeared worn as of 1901, and this room ultimate lacked the "severe order" which was apparent in most libraries for show of this time.
-Adjoining the library was the dining room, which was furnished in the Colonial style, complete with a frieze of tapestry, which formed a relief to the overall light tone in the room: the whole effect of this room was noted as "artistic and simple."
+Despite the absence of both display and decoration, which suggested a house of "severe simplicity," the house was still apparently luxuriously furnished, and every apartment was decorated "in perfect taste."
+The entrance hall was the main apartment, which was completed with lounges, fireplace, easy chairs, and comfortable corners, which implied perhaps that Speyer combined the functions of the old-fashioned sitting room and drawing room.
+Located to the right of the front hallway was the library, which had a view over the lawn, and was furnished in olive green; and its books on its shelves appeared worn as of 1901, and this room ultimately lacked the "severe order" which was apparent in most libraries for show of this time.
+Adjoining the library was the dining room, which was furnished in the Colonial style, complete with a frieze of tapestry that formed a relief to the overall light tone in the room: the whole effect of this room was noted as "artistic and simple."